 Features and functionalities like deep cleaning, real-time monitoring, clearing browser history, automatic update, HDD defragmentation, file recovery, etc. are only seen on CCleaner Plus and CCleaner Professional Plus.

 The free version of CCleaner does not come with these additional functionalities.

-BleachBit comes with lot of features.
-Unlike other free software BleachBit comes fully-featured with almost all functionalities a user needs for cleaning his/her computer/laptop.
+BleachBit comes with a lot of features.
+Unlike other free software, BleachBit comes fully-featured with almost all the functionalities a user needs for cleaning his/her computer/laptop.

 The file shredding feature is so good that even other recovery software cannot recover the private files that you have shredded via BleachBit.

-BleachBit can easily cover up traces of shredded/deleted files in such a way that the space which the file used on the HDD, will always look free.
-Prevention of Data Recovery is one of the most prominent feature of this application.
+BleachBit can easily cover up traces of shredded/deleted files in such a way that the space in which the file is used on the HDD, will always look free.
+Prevention of Data Recovery is one of the most prominent features of this application.

 You have the power to import and update winapp2.ini cleaner files that can give you access to 2500+ additional cleaners.

 BleachBit comes completely clean, without any adware, spyware, malware, backdoors, additional add-on software like browser toolbars, or any other value-added software.